Think You're Ready?

 Explanation:

-B. If DAST code is being stored to a single code repository: This concerns code management rather than security testing frequency.
+B) If DAST code is being stored to a single code repository:

 A hospital provides tablets to its medical staff to enable them to more quickly access and edit patients' charts.
 The hospital wants to ensure that if a tablet is Identified as lost or stolen and a remote command is issued, the risk of data loss can be mitigated within seconds.
 The tablets are configured as follows to meet hospital policy